Meta-Personalizing Vision-Language Models

 Language Queries Top-5 Personalized Retrievals

-Given a video where an user-specific instance, e.g., “My dog Biscuit” is mentioned, our method automatically learns a representation for the user-specific instance in the VLM’s text input space.
+Figure 1.
+Given a video where a user-specific instance, e.g., "My dog Biscuit" is mentioned, our method automatically learns a representation for the user-specific instance in the VLM's text input space.

 Abstract